PythonMasterAlexander/react-setup-from-scratch/README.md

 To understand how to use and set up React from scratch, not using installs with React-powered frameworks like Next.js, Remix, Vite or Gatsby.

-These frameworks comes with everything you need out of the box, but they wont help you learn to setup React from scratch.
+These frameworks comes pre-build with everything you need out of the box, but they wont help you learn to setup React from scratch.

 ## Brief